 With their 1972 show, The Grateful Dead was one of the first bands to perform at Folsom Field, and Dead Heads came from far and wide to see the action.
 In July 2016, The Grateful Dead came back as the first band to play Folsom Field after a 15-year concert drought.
 Bob Weir, an original member of The Grateful Dead and a star of Dead & Company, said of CU before their return, “I’m looking forward to going back there in the biggest way.”

-In March 1999, the legendary Dave Matthews Band played Macky Auditorium.
-Later, in 2001, they played Folsom Field on their promotional tour for the album “Everyday.”
+In March 1999, the legendary Dave Matthews played with Tim Reynolds at Macky Auditorium.
+Later, in 2001, the Dave Matthews Band played Folsom Field on their promotional tour for the album Everyday.
 The group played 15 minutes over their allotted time and incurred a $15,000 fine from the university — $1,000 per minute.
 They played so long and so loudly that concerts were suspended from Folsom Field indefinitely.
 It wasn’t until Dead & Company played in 2016 that Folsom Field saw another show.